Fitness Approximation through Machine Learning: Experiments and Results

 Examining the results reveals an observable rise in fitness scores, along with an increase in the number of fitness computations, as sample rate increases.
 This is in line with the inherent trade-off within our method, wherein the quality of the results and the runtime of the algorithm are interconnected.
 Further, there is a strong correlation between the sample rate and the relative number of fitness computations.
 Notably, as the relative fitness-score computation approaches the sample rate, the frequency of individuals with approximate fitness scores increases.

 In the Blackjack scenario, fitness-computation ratios closely approximate the sample rates, indicating a strong dominance of prediction mode.
 In contrast, computation ratios for Frozen Lake are relatively close to 100\%, with the exception of the 20\% sample rate, signifying a prevalence of evolution mode in the majority of generations.
-Note that even in this case we attained significant savings at virtually zero cost.
+In Monster Cliff Walking there is a strong dominance of prediction mode, except for the 20\% sample rate.

 These observations shed light on the impact of the switch condition and its predefined threshold hyperparameters on the behavior of the algorithm in approximating fitness scores.